 HISTORY IN A HURRY!

-2020 is the 100th Anniversary of women getting the right to vote.
+2020 is the 100th Anniversary of the 19th Amendment.
+This amendment is often thought to be simply women getting the right to vote but not all women did, and the story of the suffrage fight is a lot more than just voting rights.
 Follow #SuffragetteCity100 for quick weekly history posts told in an easy-to-follow chronological order with verifiable sources, accompanied by a thematic song pick.
 Timeline covers the years 1776-1920 plus denouement and epilogue.

 Women in New Jersey could vote then had it taken away.
 Several other states and territories had the right to vote before 1920.

 Learn about Mary Lyons, champion of women’s higher education, and the first colleges to accept women.

 Learn about the heroic Grimke sisters, southern belles turned fierce abolitionist and equal rights leaders.

 Surprise!
 The organizers didn’t expect women to be delegates at the World Anti-Slavery Conference in London.
 The women were barred from participating, so they talked to each other.
 Guess what they talked about.